 - The mass number - this is the total number of protons and neutrons

 Every atom of the same element has the same number of protons as electrons.
-This is because every atom is neutral as it will have the same number of positive charges as negatives.
+This means that every atom is neutral as it will have the same number of positive charges as negatives.

 An atom has a diameter of about 0.0000001 mm (0.1 nm), with about 99% of an atom being empty space!
 The radius of a nucleus is less than 1/10000 (that's really small!) of that of the atom.

 The proton number of an element defines the element (it is unique to that element - e.g. only carbon atoms have 6 protons).
 Every atom of one element must have the same number of protons, if it has more or

-All atoms have the same number of protons and electrons.
+All atoms will always have the same number of protons as they do electrons.
 This is because atoms are neutral, and this is achieved by having the same number of positive charges (protons) and negative charges (electrons).

-Not all atoms have the same number of neutrons.
+Not all atoms will have the same number of neutrons.
 All atoms of carbon have 6 protons, making its atomic number 6.
-Most of those atoms will have 6 neutrons, making the mass number 12 (6+6).
-However, some atoms
+Most of those carbon atoms will also have 6 neutrons, making the mass number 12

-of carbon have a different number of neutrons, making the mass number different too.
+(6+6).
+However, some of those atoms of carbon will have a different number of neutrons, making the mass number different too.